TOU bills lack vital piece of information

 No longer can customers double-check bills by going to their electricity meters at home and taking a current reading.

 “We definitely have those readings.
-We’re just not presenting them on the bill,” says Karen France, Toronto Hydro’s project leader for smart meters.
+We’re just not presenting them on the bill,” says Karen France, Toronto Hydro’s project leader for the smart meter phase-in at the utility.

 “It’s just an oversight.
 We’re listening to customers who say they need to validate, to take the bill to the meter to verify the reading.”